tranqnhan/LowBudgetTicTacToe/README.md

 # How I Make The Masterpiece

 ## The AI
 I actually have much greater plan for the AI.
 I wanted to make the AI to play the perfect tic tac toe game, however I couldn't be bothered.
 So, the current AI uses random number generator to move.
-If you manages to tie to this AI, you are either extremely lucky or absolute trash at tic tac toe.

 ## The Board
 I utilized advanced C++ techniques such as multi-dimensional array and looping to create the ultimate tic tac toe experience.